2012 Delhi gangrape: Supreme Court upholds death sentence for all four convicts

 The bench said their crime was ‘barbaric’ and that it had taken into condition the seriousness of Singh’s injuries.

 The Supreme Court on Friday upheld the death sentence for all four convicts in connection with the 2012 Delhi gangrape case.
-Six men had raped and brutally assaulted 23-year-old student Jyoti Singh in Delhi in December 2012.
-“It is a victory for my family, I am very happy with the judgment,” Singh’s father said.
+Six men had raped and brutally assaulted a 23-year-old student in Delhi in December 2012.
+“It is a victory for my family, I am very happy with the judgment,” her father said.

 The bench in its verdict said it was taking into consideration the serious injuries and the severe nature of the offence committed by the convicts, ANI reported.
 “It is a barbaric incident,” the Supreme Court said.
 Justice Bhanumati, one of the judges on the bench that passed the order, said a system should be set in place to educate children on how to respect women.